scipopt/MatlabSCIPInterface/README.md

   'make IPOPT=true SHARED=true USRLDFLAGS=-Wl,-Bsymbolic'

-  creates 'libscipsolver.so' with no outside dependencies to Lapack or Blas.
+  creates 'libscip.so' with no outside dependencies to Lapack or Blas.

+- For SCIP-SDP starting from Version 4.3 you should use "make ...
+LAPACKLONG=true" or
+  "cmake ... -DLAPACKLONG=on"
+  to use switch to "long long int" in the Lapack interface within SCIP-SDP.

 Any further solution options are welcome.